StimulCross/donation-alerts/packages/auth/README.md

 - **clientSecret** – Your Donation Alerts application's client secret.
 - **redirectUri** (optional) – Your application's redirect URI, used in the `addUserForCode` method to exchange an authorization code for an access token.
 - **scopes** (optional) – An array of scopes that all registering tokens must be valid for.
+- **storage** (optional) – A storage to store the user's tokens.
+Can be used to implement distributed storage (e.g., Redis-based).
+Defaults to in-memory store.
+This object must implement the [AuthStorage](https://stimulcross.github.io/donation-alerts/interfaces/auth.AuthStorage.html) interface.

 ```ts
 import { RefreshingAuthProvider } from '@donation-alerts/auth';